 |Cost:||Free to visit just pay for a taxi|

 |Rating:||3/5 – Trincomalee is amazing but it is a little far|

-If you’re only in Sri Lanka for a short time and not making your way to stay on the coast for a while, you should at least make time for a day trip!
+If you’re only in Sri Lanka for a short time and not making your way to stay on the east coast for a while, you should at least make time for a day trip!
 From Sigiriya, you can get to Trincomalee in about 1.5 hours by car.

 Trincomalee Beach is beautiful and a gorgeous place to relax in the sand and calm ocean water.
 Nearby Marble Beach is also pretty special and worth checking out.

 In my honest opinion, I would spend a couple of nights in Trincomalee if you have time rather than visiting on a day trip from Sigiriya, but if that’s all you have time for at least spending a couple of hours at the beach will be better than nothing!